Temperature Excursion Management in Pharmaceutical Storage

 Control of Temperature Excursions

-To handle the temperature excursion strategic planning, effective packaging and well-documented procedures are recommended.
-Development of QMS database of pharmaceutical products is beneficial to assign the quality storage condition.
+To handle the temperature excursion strategic planning, effective packaging, and well-documented procedures are recommended.
+The development of a QMS database of pharmaceutical products is beneficial to assign quality storage conditions.

 The storage conditions suitable for the product are assigned through the following tests:

-At the merchandise development stage, the semi-finished product and final pharmaceutical product dosage are subjected to challenging conditions (i.e., forced conditions) to monitor the potential impact on quality attributes.
+At the merchandise development stage, the semi-finished product and final pharmaceutical product dosage are subjected to challenging conditions to monitor the potential impact on quality attributes.

 - Hold time studies are administered to determine the allowable period of time at a specified storage condition without impacting quality. the standard attributes of product intermediates include chemical, microbiological and pharmacological determinants at various time points of stability.

-- Accelerated condition stability study data of the product form an assurance for the storage condition that shall be suitable to product safety. the time stability data is generated in the laboratory to assess the change in quality and attributes of product throughout the expiration date.
+- Accelerated condition stability study data of the product form an assurance for the storage condition that shall be suitable to product safety.
+The time stability data is generated in the laboratory to assess the product’s change in quality and attributes throughout the expiration date.
 The accelerated stability data is generated to gauge the impact on the quality of the product under a stressed condition.

-Procedure to minimize temperature excursions: The temperature excursion has regulatory implications as well as an impact on business operations.
+Procedure To Minimize Temperature Excursions: The temperature excursion has regulatory implications as well as an impact on business operations.
 A standard procedure (SOP) should be established and adherence ensured through adequate training to concerned personnel.
-An operational checklist of the Integrated Quality Management System (QMS) approach should include Qualification status of a manufacturing facility with special attention on environmental controls during storage and transportation.
+An operational checklist of the Integrated Quality Management System (QMS) approach should include the qualification status of a manufacturing facility with special attention to environmental controls during storage and transportation.

 A monitoring system gives an accurate picture of the temperature and humidity conditions of drug storage.
-Have confidence in the quality and safety of the pharmaceutical products.
-End to end monitoring prevents the loss of thousands of dollars of perished products
+Have confidence in the quality and safety of pharmaceutical products.
+End-to-end monitoring prevents the loss of thousands of dollars of perished products